DoviniJ/GxEprsDummy/README.md

 1	  snp_52980300	0	785989	T	C
 ```

-3) mydata.bed - This is also a binary file which cannot be read by humans.
+3) mydata.bed - This is the PLINK binary format file which includes genotype information.
+This follows the PLINK .bed file format.
 4) Bpd.txt - This is a .txt file which contains the following columns in order.
 The discovery dataset has 7916 individuals.
 Note that the file has no column headings.
 * FID
 * IID